Travel advice for the Nordic region in the age of the coronavirus

 Also note that some exceptions / special terms and conditions are also available in some cases.
 Please contact our team to find out more.

 If a passenger tests positive, they may be offered to undergo further tests to determine whether they have an active infection.
 In this case, the passenger must self-isolate and provide detailed information on who they have come in close contact with, up to two days before the onset of their symptoms.

 Needless to say, you will not be able to travel home until you are fully recovered.
 However, medical care in the Nordics is first class and you would be in good hands should you require treatment.

 In many cases, you are expected to provide contact details and quarantine / self-isolate for 14 days.

 You should check the latest public health advice in your home country both before travelling and upon your return (links at the start of the page).

-This information has been provided in good faith and as you can understand, things are changing regularly so please speak to us about further details at the time of booking.
+This information has been provided in good faith, but as you can understand, things are changing regularly, so please speak to us about further details at the time of booking.